I am a Departmental Lecturer at the

-After gathering some experience at LMU Munich, Harvard Medical
+Department of Experimental Psychology.
+After gathering some experience at LMU Munich,

-I will be teaching the Statistical Theory & Methods core module for the MSc in Psychological Research.
+For the department, I teach the Statistical Theory & Methods module for the MSc in Psychological Research.

 What Inspired You To Pursue Your Subject?